Six Years Ago Today:

 The Jays signed Lourdes Gurriel Jr to a seven-year, $22 million contract.

 This one is the far better signing of the two on this day.
-Lourdes has played 4 seasons in the majors, marred by injuries, but he’s shown a good bat.
-He has hit .282/.324/.492, with 63 home runs in 347 games.
-I’m hoping we get to see what he can do with a full season next year and the next four years.
+Lourdes has played five seasons in the majors, marred by injuries, but he’s shown a good bat.
+He has hit .285/.329/.468, with 68 home runs in 468 games.

 It took a while to find his defensive position, but he’s getting better in left field.
-He was a finalist for the Gold Glove in left (though I really don’t believe he was one of the three best at the spot) for the second time this year.
+He was a finalist for the Gold Glove in left twice.
 I think he’ll continue to improve on defense.
 Coming in on the ball, he is excellent.
 Going back or to his sides, he is a work in progress.
-But he does have an amazing arm.
-It says something about the Gold Glove process or something about the Blue Jays, that he was the outfielder who came out of the game when we did defensive substitutions.
+But he does have a fantastic arm.

 Lourdes had surgery on his left wrist after the season.
 I’d imagine his drop in power had something to do with the injury.
 Here’s to a pain-free 2023 season.